SubhankarProjects/AI-Coding-Instructor-Tester/README.md

 The AI is programmed with a strict system instruction to enforce this conditional persona.
 This project serves as a clear demonstration of persona fidelity within the Gemini model.

 🛠️ Testing Environments
-The project provides two methods for testing the instructor:
+The project provides two methods for testing the instructor, with file names matching your repository structure:

 1. Web Frontend (index.html)
 Interface: Sleek, high-contrast dark-mode UI built with HTML and Tailwind CSS.

 Function: Quick and visual testing of single-turn queries.

-2. Node.js CLI Chat (chat.js)
+2. Node.js CLI Chat (index.js / LLM.js)
 Interface: Command Line Interface.

 Function: Handles multi-turn conversations by correctly passing the entire history to the API, allowing for deeper testing of context maintenance.
+The main execution script is index.js.

 🚀 Setup & Run
 Prerequisites